KieniL/cloudcomputing_chef/README.md

 New Recipes should also be added to the Policyfile.rb as a run_list and also in the run_list array in Policyfile.lock.json

+For the cookbooks and testing of message of the day templates are needed.
+For this a new directory templates and the template are created with this command **chef generate template motd.erb**
+Additionally variables are requested.
+The file for variables are created with this command
+**chef generate attribute default**

 #### Attention ####
 Please be aware that change the default recipe also means to change the recipename in the Policyfile.lock.json file